Today's mobile phones offer various coverage options, data, and features. Two of the most popular types of mobile plans are prepaid and postpaid.

 Prepaid is a good option if you're worried about your credit score because you can sign up for a prepaid plan without undergoing a credit check.

 Pay-as-you-go options will allow you to keep your phone.
-They also work well if you want a cheap secondary "burner" phone for privacy.
+They also work well if you want a cheap secondary phone plan for frequent travel.
 Add a new number and IP address to keep some communications private.

 Postpaid plans offer promotions, discounts, and perks such as free streaming, internet services, and family subscriptions.
 They also provide multi-line bundles and options for discounted or free devices paid off over time.